HSV-2 Swift: Attack off the coast of Yemen

 On 1 October 2016, Iranian-backed rebel Houthis claimed to have attacked and sunk Swift off the Yemeni coast around Bab-el-Mandeb strait.
 The UAE military reported Swift had been involved in an "incident", but there were no casualties.
 UAE military reported that Swift was carrying aid when she was attacked and that the ship did not have any military capacity.
 Saudi Arabia reported that their forces rescued passengers from a damaged UAE ship at dawn on 1 October 2016.
 There are conflicting reports as to whether she was en route to Aden, a regular destination, or Mokha at the time she was attacked.
 Unnamed U.S. Defense officials reported that four "shoulder-fired rockets" were used in the attack, but Houthis said it was a C-802/Noor anti-ship missile.
 According to open source naval analyst and retired Navy Captain Chris Carlson, the shrapnel damage to Swift indicates she was hit by EFP warhead, most likely a C-802.

 U.S. Navy destroyers USS Mason and USS Nitze, and amphibious transport dock USS Ponce were dispatched to the area "to ensure that shipping continues unimpeded in the strait and the vicinity."
 Mason and Ponce were subsequently attacked on 9 October, 12 October and again on 15 October.
 U.S. Defense officials said that Swift was in tow to Eritrea as of 3 October 2016.
 Later photographs proved that she was still afloat, albeit heavily damaged, as of 5 October 2016.

 Move to Greece

 Social media reports showed her afloat in a Greek port in July 2017 with significant damage to the port bow.
-As of July 2017, Swift is reportedly now owned by Greek ferry company Seajets.
+As of July 2017, Swift 1 is reportedly now owned by Greek ferry company Seajets.
+In 2018 she was renamed Ift.